samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 *A comparison of predicted and observed use of thrombolysis at each hospital for all subgroups*

-The three subgroups of NIHSS <5, no precise stroke onset time, and prestroke mRS > 2, all had reduced thrombolysis use, and combining these non-ideal features reduced thrombolysis use further.
+The three subgroups of NIHSS <5, no precise stroke onset time, and pre-stroke mRS > 2, all had reduced thrombolysis use, and combining these non-ideal features reduced thrombolysis use further.

 Some differences exist:

 * The use of thrombolysi in *ideal* patients is a little low in the observed vs actual results (mean hospital thrombolysis use = 89% vs 99%).
 * The predicted results show a stronger effect of combining non-ideal features.
 * The observed thrombolysis rate shows higher between-hospital variation than the predicted thrombolysis rate.
 This may be partly explained by the observed thrombolysis rate being on different patients at each hospital, but may also be partly explained by actual use of thrombolysis being slightly more variable than predicted thrombolysis use (which will follow general hospital patterns, and will not include, for example, between-clinician variation at each hospital).